-Dispersant use Dispersant Test ing & Approval Dispersant Application Dispe rsant Stoc kpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Italy, following prior official authorisation from the Ministry for Environment and Territory The national contact point for the use of dispersants is the Antipollution Emergency Centre, DG for Nature Protection of the Ministry for Environment and Territory Dispersant testing procedures are drawn up and approved by a group of technical experts from the following institutes: ICRAM, APAT, ISS and IRSA and they include: -effectiveness, -toxicity, -stability, -bioaccumulation & -biodegradability tests of the dispersants' properties The testing procedures are carried out by public and private laboratories authorised by the Ministry for Environment and Territory There exists no standard dispersant approval scheme in Italy, but generally the dispersants have to pass several tests before they can be approved for use List of approved dispersants: Yes / A regularly updated list of dispersants approved for use in Italian waters is published by the DGPM of the Ministry for Environment and Territory Vessel application: Vessel dispersant application capability (specialised response vessels) is available to the Italian Government through arrangements with the private sector (Castalia Ecolmar) Aircraft application: None.
-Aircraft dispersant application platforms are not available in Italy Shipboard spraying equipment (dispersant spraying arms) is available to the Italian government through arrangements with the private sector (Castalia Ecolmar) 28,000 l of dispersants are available to the Italian government through ar- rangements with the private sec- tor (Castalia Ecolmar).
-Information on which dispersants are kept in stocks is not available In 7 warehouses located in various Italian ports Annual
+Dispersant use Dispersant Test ting & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Italy, following prior official authorisation from the Ministry for Environment and Territory and Sea The national contact point for the use of disper- sants is the Antipollution Emergency Centre, GD for Nature Protection of the Ministry for Environment and Territory and Sea Dispersant testing proce- dures are drawn up and approved by a group of technical experts from the following institutes: ICRAM, APAT, ISS and IRSA and they include: -effectiveness, -toxicity, -stability, -bioaccumulation & -biodegradability tests of the dispersants properties There exists a Decree Law defining procedures for recognising the suitability of dispersant and absorb- ent products to be used at sea for the clearance of contamination by hydro- carbon oils was issued in December 2002.
+Disper- sants have to pass several tests before they can be approved for use List of approved disper- sants: Yes, a regularly updated list of dispersants approved for use in Italian waters is published by the Ministry for Environment and Ter- ritory: SEL (2501, B5, B8, BR, 1836, 512, 9620, 4820, F-1, 100, S100, 50, 200, R19, R38); Bioversal HC; BIODISPER- DENTE EPS 2003; Ecostar Ecotextil (E 200, E 143/96, E 145/48, E 100, E 144/96, E 146/48, E 138, E 138B, E 140, E 140 B; E 810SN, E 100, E 200, E 50, E 22, Vessel application: Vessel dispersant applica- tion capability (specialised response vessels) is avail- able to the Italian Govern- ment through arrange- ments with the private sector (Castalia Ecolmar) - - Aircraft application: None Shipboard spraying equip- ment (dispersant spraying arms) is available to the Italian government through arrangements with the private sector (Castalia Ecolmar) 28,000 l of disper- sants are available to the Italian government through ar- rangements with the private sec- tor (Castalia Ecolmar).
+Information on which dispersants are kept in stocks is not available In seven warehouses located in various Ital- ian ports Annual